dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

 The steps to enable this override are:

-1. Create a PR to https://github.com/dotnet/arcade that adds a category for your assets and a target feed for the category to the categories PropertyGroup in [/src/Microsoft.DotNet.Arcade.Sdk/tools/SdkTasks/SetupTargetFeeds.proj](https://github.com/dotnet/arcade/blob/fd91e27589e69c0a97db2e208b112a24ab989180/src/Microsoft.DotNet.Arcade.Sdk/tools/SdkTasks/SetupTargetFeeds.proj)
+1. Create a PR to https://github.com/dotnet/arcade that adds a category for your assets and a target feed for the category to the TargetStaticFeed PropertyGroup in [/src/Microsoft.DotNet.Arcade.Sdk/tools/SdkTasks/SetupTargetFeeds.proj](https://github.com/dotnet/arcade/blob/fd91e27589e69c0a97db2e208b112a24ab989180/src/Microsoft.DotNet.Arcade.Sdk/tools/SdkTasks/SetupTargetFeeds.proj)

     ```XML